-Personal insurance overview including auto, homeowners and life, retirement, disability and health insurance planning.
-This course prepares students for the CPCU 553 examination should they choose to earn the Chartered Property and Casualty Underwriter (CPCU) designation.
-IRM 4380 Field Experience in Insurance Prerequisite: IRM 3300 and approval of program director, department chair, and college dean.
-2.5 Overall UHD GPA and completion of 6 hours of IRM courses.
+Course integrates enterprise risk management process and risk financing techniques.
+Students who elect to take and successfully complete the national professional designation exams or project may also complete requirements for Certified Risk Manager (CRM) designation practice sections.
+IRM 4380 Field Experience in IRM (3-3-0) Prerequisite: Approval of program director, department chair and college dean.
+2.5 Overall UHD GPA and completion of 6 hours of IRM courses. including IRM 3300.
 For more information and qualifications see Field Experience in the College of Business section of this catalog and/or the department chair of your declared major.
 IRM 4390 Special Topics in Insurance and Risk Management Prerequisite: Approval of program director.
 Investigation of significant topics or problems in insurance, risk management, and theory.
 May be repeated once for credit with departmental approval when topics vary.
 ISS (Interdisciplinary Studies) ISS 4098 Senior Portfolio for BS-ISS (0-0-0) Prerequisite: BS-ISS major in senior year.